kumarhegde76/Scripting-Language/README.md

 **Submitted to Dr. Mydhili K Nair (Faculty Coordinator)**

 List of programs
-Intro to Python and JavaScript(programs/python)
+1. Intro to Python and JavaScript(programs/python)

+    i.
 Python Basics - Datatypes, Functions, List Comprehension

+   ii.
 Student Dictionary
+  iii.
 Atomic Dictionary

+   vi.
 HTML Basics and JavaScript - Forms and Function (Multiply and Addition)(program/HTML)

+   v.
 More on Basics of Python and JavaScript

-More on Python and JavaScript : Functions, Classes, Modules
+2. More on Python and JavaScript : Functions, Classes, Modules

-Frequency of words in text file using python
+    i.Frequency of words in text file using python

-Temperature Convertion Function and storing all the conversions carried in program using python
+   ii.Temperature Convertion Function and storing all the conversions carried in program using python

-JavaScript and JSON programs
+3. JavaScript and JSON programs

+    i.
 Display Book name and Authors

+   ii.
 Basic Menu app

-JSON with different datatypes inside
+  iii.JSON with different datatypes inside

-Looping through Array and accessing JSON
+   iv.Looping through Array and accessing JSON

-Dynamic Patient Details using JSON
+   v.Dynamic Patient Details using JSON

-Colored Element using CSS and JSON
+   vi.Colored Element using CSS and JSON

-Programs implemented on both JavaScript and Python(test1)
+4.Programs implemented on both JavaScript and Python(SL_LAB_Test1)

-Calculate Age from DOB
+   1.Calculate Age from DOB
-Minutes to Hour:Minute notation
+   2.Minutes to Hour:Minute notation
-LetterSurround check
+   3.LetterSurround check
-Range of odd numbers
+   4.Range of odd numbers
-Change Character as per conditions
+   5.Change Character as per conditions

-Python program using Pandas and Seaborn on(DataScience)
+5.Python program using Pandas and Seaborn on(DataScience)

-Iris Dataset
+  1.Iris Dataset

-Titanic Dataset
+  2.Titanic Dataset

-StudentPreformance Dataset
+  3.StudentPreformance Dataset

-BlackFriday Dataset
+  4.BlackFriday Dataset

-Web Applications using Flask(Flask)
+6.Web Applications using Flask(Flask)

-ATM app
+  1.ATM app

-Shopping Cart app
+  2.Shopping Cart app

 Few More...